No matter what kind of vacation vibe you want to roll with, the Windy City can cater to it.

-Whether you're headed to iconic sites like the Bean, the Picasso structure or Navy Pier, or to quieter parts of the city like the North Side’s Andersonville, Chicago keeps the good times rolling.
+Whether it's a break jam-packed with iconic sites like the Bean, the Picasso structure or Navy Pier, or a quieter trip to more chilled parts of the city like the North Side’s Andersonville, Chicago keeps the good times rolling.

-But with all the experiences on offer, how do you know where to start?
+But with so much on offer, where to start?
 Listen to the locals, of course.
 Here are the 10 best ways to experience Chicago like those who know it best – before you know it, you'll be exploring the Windy City like a pro.

-Chicago's home to the Chicago Cubs (at historic Wrigley Field) and Chicago White Sox (MLB), Chicago Bears (NFL), Chicago Bulls (NBA), Chicago Sky (WNBA), Chicago Blackhawks (NHL), Chicago Fire FC and Chicago Red Stars (NWSL) – it’s safe to say this is a sports town.
+When you consider the fact this city is home to the Chicago Cubs (at historic Wrigley Field), the Chicago White Sox (MLB), the Chicago Bears (NFL), the Chicago Bulls (NBA), the Chicago Sky (WNBA), the Chicago Blackhawks (NHL), the Chicago Fire FC and the Chicago Red Stars (NWSL), it’s safe to say this is a sports town.

-On any given day, you'll find a sporting event happening, with fans filling up arenas, stadiums and bars and rooting for their favorite players.
-Plus, Chicago is one of the rare cities with a long legacy of championships, so don't miss out on the magic—and maybe even the disappointment—of cheering on the hometown team.
+On any given day, you'll find a sporting event happening, with fans filling up arenas, stadiums and bars, and rooting for their favorite players.
+Plus, Chicago is one of the rare cities with a long legacy of championships, so don't miss out on the magic of cheering on the hometown team.

 2. Dive into Chicago’s cocktail scene